 So after two years of fawning publicity, he finally, for the first time, was catching a lot of heat, and he was catching a lot of darts, and he was getting a lot of criticism.

-Uh, and this was all a reaction to the negative press coverage.
+And this was all a reaction to the negative press coverage.

-As Attorney General Barr said in his testimony, what what happens under the regulations is the special counsel does a report, which is supposed to be a confidential report that gets turned into the attorney general, and then the special counsel is finished, and it's up to the attorney general to decide how much and what parts of the report go out.
+As Attorney General Barr said in his testimony, what happens under the regulations is the special counsel does a report, which is supposed to be a confidential report that gets turned into the Attorney General.

-It was up to the Attorney General to decide how this went out and if it went out at all because no one was entitled to get this report.
+It was up to the Attorney General to decide how this went out and if it went out at all, because no one was entitled to get this report.

 We can't put enough emphasis on this.

-There was no legal obligation at all for the Attorney General to give any of the Mueller report out All I under from what I understand, after we got rid of the Independent Counsel Act after the Clinton impeachment, oh, and by the way, people like Jerry Nadler did not want the star report out that had eleven specific felonies committed by Bill Clinton at the time, and they were labeled and they were listed for everybody to see.
+From what I understand, after we got rid of the Independent Counsel Act, after the Clinton impeachment, oh, and by the way, people like Jerry Nadler did not want the star report out that had 11 specific felonies committed by Bill Clinton at the time, and they were labeled and they were listed for everybody to see.

 Great big distinction and difference.

-Uh they decided they'd move forward with the special counsel and put the powers in the hands of the attorney general, and the attorney general had an obligation to make a d uh a decision here uh based on the findings of Mueller, but you know, even the so-called Big Ten findings, I'm saying, okay, so Donald Trump, he was very outspoken about his innocence regarding Russia collusion.
+But, you know, even the so-called Big Ten findings, I'm saying, okay, so Donald Trump, he was very outspoken about his innocence regarding Russia collusion.

-Muller ended up agreeing with him.
+Mueller ended up agreeing with him.

 That's the fourth investigation that corroborated such.

-You have the FBI nine month investigation, you have the House Intel Committee investigation, you have the bipartisan Senate committee investigation, and now the Mueller report itself says no coordination between the Trump campaign and Russia as it relates to attempts by Russia to disrupt or influence or create chaos in our 2016 election.
+And now the Mueller report itself says no coordination between the Trump campaign and Russia as it relates to attempts by Russia to disrupt or influence or create chaos in our 2016 election.

-So the underlying crime is dead, and as it relates to him saying publicly, um maybe I should fire this one or that one and not doing it when he had the power even under Article II to do it legally, uh I don't I don't see any possibility you can ever get to obstruction.
+And as it relates to him saying publicly, maybe I should fire this one or that one and not doing it when he had the power even under Article II to do it legally, I don't see any possibility you can ever get to obstruction.

 I don't think so either, Sean, and I've never thought so.

-The only way that they were able to sustain this investigation is by a very novel theory of obstruction, which is that if a prosecutor decides after the fact that any act of the president, including the exercise of his Article II uh discretion,
+The only way that they were able to sustain this investigation is by a very novel theory of obstruction, which is that if a prosecutor decides after the fact that any act of the president, including the exercise of his Article II discretion, such as firing subordinate executive officials or weighing in on whether somebody should be prosecuted or issuing a pardon,

-such as, you know, firing subordinate executive officials or weighing in on whether somebody should be prosecuted or issuing a pardon, all the things the president uh has the power to do, uh, if a prosecutor, an inferior executive officer, later on decides to second guess the chief executive and decides that the action was improperly motivated, uh that that can be reached by a federal prosecutor through an indictment.
+all the things the president has the power to do, if a prosecutor, an inferior executive officer, later on decides to second guess the chief executive and decides that the action was improperly motivated, that that can be reached by a federal prosecutor through an indictment.

 And I just think that's always been an absurd legal theory.

-And that doesn't mean I always get this when I say this, Sean.
+And that doesn't mean, I always get this when I say this, Sean, I'm not saying the president's above the law.

 I don't think anybody's saying that.

-What I'm saying is in this system as it was designed by the framers, the main check on alleged presidential abuse of power is Congress and the ability to impeach.
+What I'm saying is in this system, as it was designed by the framers, the main check on alleged presidential abuse of power is Congress and the ability to impeach.

-So if Congress thinks the president has abused his powers, then yes, Congress can impeach the president, but it's not for a federal prosecutor who is an inferior executive officer to second guess the president's legitimate exercise of his constitutional authority,
+So if Congress thinks the president has abused his powers, then yes, Congress can impeach the president.

-which is why Attorney General Barr has said from the beginning, no one is saying that a president can never be cited for obstruction of justice, but if you're going to do it, it's got to be traditional object uh obstruction of justice, things like destroying evidence in a criminal investigation.
+But if you're going to do it, it's got to be traditional obstruction of justice, things like destroying evidence in a criminal investigation.

 You can't get the president on obstruction of justice for firing the FBI director.